-- Pass the candidate. - Fail the candidate.
+- · Pass the student. - Fail the student.
 A program may, but is not required to, grant the student another opportunity to take the examination after completing additional course work, independent study, or research, as recommended by the committee.
 However, if a second attempt is given, a new committee must be appointed by the Graduate College.
 The new committee may, but does not have to, consist of the same members as the original committee. - Defer the decision.
 If this option is chosen: - the same committee must re-examine the student, - the second exam must occur within 180 calendar days of the date of first exam, and - the outcome of the second exam must be pass or fail.